brianm717/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+ with display: inline-block , the top and bottom margins/paddings are respected, but with display: inline they are not.
+Compared to display: block , the major difference is that display: inline-block does not add a line-break after the element, so the element can sit next to other elements.

 3. What are the 4 areas of the box model?

     Every box is composed of four parts (or areas), defined by their respective edges: the content edge, padding edge, border edge, and margin edge